dwavesystems/demos/graph-partitioning/README.rst

 .. image:: readme_imgs/constraint_1.png

-For a QUBO, we need our constraints to be represented by mathematical expressions that are satisfied at the minimum value.
+For a QUBO, we need our constraints to be represented by mathematical expressions that are satisfied at their minimum value.
 For this constraint, we can use the following expression that has a minimum value of 0 that occurs when Subset 1 has size exactly `|V|`/2.

 .. image:: readme_imgs/constraint_2.png